An4eli/ica0002/backup_sla.md

 Backup RPO (recovery point objective)
 Backup RPO for MySQL and InfluxDB would be 4 weeks (28 days).
 There will be two types of backups: full and incremential.
 Full backup contains all the backed up data and can be used to restore required data or service.
 It is done every Monday at 00:40 (UTC).
-Incremental backup stores only the difference in the data between previous incremental backup and are done every day (except) at 00:40 (UTC).
+Incremental backup stores only the difference in the data between previous incremental backup and are done every day (except Monday) at 00:40 (UTC).

 Versioning and retention